AI IN PRODUCTION

 Secrets Management in Agent Environments

 AI agents need credentials to do anything useful, but static API keys and hardcoded secrets are one of the most exploitable surfaces in agentic systems today.
-The safest path forward is eliminating long-lived secrets entirely through dynamic credentials, workload identity, and scoped token vaults.

 March 22, 2026 · 8 min read